rngesus-wept/puflantu/artifacts/plums.md

 this  simply  say-RO
 This is just to say

-Dusikoca  henqo     zaryif       -ba   -li icebox    interior  located-RpS  -DEP  -and that were in the icebox and
+Dusikoca  henqo     im   zaryif       -ba   -li icebox    interior  PST  located-RpS  -DEP  -and that were in the icebox and

-kerum  kolarvu  dule    imorak       rwgizoryex   -ba 1-ORD  bread    reason  PST-PRF-HYP  save-2S-RpO  -DEP that you may have been saving for breakfast
+kerum  kolarvu  dules       imorak       rwgizoryex   -ba 1-ORD  bread    reason-ADV  PST-PRF-HYP  save-2S-RpO  -DEP that you may have been saving for breakfast

-rojgomwe  im   wlwmoc
+rojgomwe  or   wlwmoc
-plum-PL   PST  eat-1S
+plum-PL   PRF  eat-1S
-I ate the plums
+I have eaten the plums

 'iktojumit
 forgive-1O-IMP